 I know what you’re thinking.
-“Of course they’re going to recommend paying a games PR agency to do our launch – they’re a games PR agency.”
+“Of course they’re going to recommend hiring a games PR agency to do our launch – they’re a games PR agency.”

 Well, not necessarily.

 Here at Big Games Machine, we like to give impartial advice which means we’re not always going to recommend that we do the work for you.
 There are instances where it may well be appropriate for you to do some work yourself or it’s better to get us to do it.
 It depends.

 Other times, they’ve used some kind of agency before, and it has been a disaster for one reason or another.
 And sometimes, they’ve never used a games PR agency at all and are calling us and others to figure out the lay of the land.